Certificates are issued by certificate authorities. By far the most common issuer will be LetsEncrypt.

 You'll note that there are two secrets referred to above -

 letsencrypt-prod is for cert-manager to populate as a result of its ACME schenanigans - you don't have to do anything about this particular secret!
-The cloudflare-specific secret (and this will change based on your provider) is expected to be found in the same namespace as the certificate we'll be issuing, and will be discussed when we create our wildcard certificate.
+The cloudflare-specific secret (and this will change based on your provider) is expected to be found in the same namespace as the cert-manager itself, and will be discussed when we create our wildcard certificate.

 We're not quite ready to issue certificates yet, but we can now test whether the Issuers are configured correctly for LetsEncrypt.
 To check their status, describe the ClusterIssuers (i.e.,

-kubectl describe clusterissuer -n cert-manager letsencrypt-prod), which (truncated) shows something like this:
+kubectl describe clusterissuer letsencrypt-prod), which (truncated) shows something like this:

 Status: Acme: Last Registered Email: email@example.com Uri: https://acme-v02.api.letsencrypt.org/acme/acct/34523 Conditions: Last Transition Time: 2021-11-18T22:54:20Z Message: The ACME account was registered with the ACME server Observed Generation: 1 Reason: ACMEAccountRegistered Status: True Type: Ready Events: <none>